dhairya9370/SQL_CRUD_TABLE/README.md

-# Insta_basic
+# SQL_CRUD_TABLE
 I am Dhairya Singhal,
-BT24CSE070.
-Insta is a basic project , on CRUD operations using mySQL Database. the project involves Node js,express js & ejs , SQL, and JS. their is not much styling added to the webpages, it is very fundamental website on basic concepts of WEB DEV including Backend.
+This is a basic project , on CRUD operations using mySQL Database. the project involves Node js,express js & ejs , SQL, and JS. their is not much styling added to the webpages, it is very fundamental website on basic concepts of WEB DEV including Backend.
 Initially Fake data is Inserted In the Database using 'npm faker'.